The Witness (1978 film): Production

 Initially, the director Mocky chose Jean Gabin for the leading role, that of a piano teacher accused of murdering a young girl.
 The actor agreed but said he wanted Philippe Noiret to be his screen partner.
 Noiret agreed as well but Gabin died during the pre-production stage.
 Noiret suggested Alberto Sordi, in that case the film could be a co-production with Italy.
 The profession of the protagonist was changed to be an art restorer, and the production was moved to Rome though several scenes were filmed in and around Reims where the action takes place.
 Sordi's participation posed another problem—there is no capital punishment in Italy, and screenwriter Sergio Amidei had to find an acceptable ending for the Italian audiences.
 Thus two endings were created: Sordi's character is guillotined in the French version, and the Italian version only alludes to it, and shows flashbacks with a smiling Sordi having good times in Reims.

+Some scenes were shot at the forest in Verzy and the church in Taissy, both located in the Marne department.